rydrman/pipedev.org/content/_index.md

 # The Forum

-Once a month, we gather to discuss a handful of topics related to our craft.
+Once every month or two, we gather to discuss a handful of topics related to our craft.
 It's an opportunity to reflect on the past, talk about the present, and dream into the future.
-With a little organization and note taking, we try to capture the current thoughts and opinions of the community as a record for the future to look back on, and for those who are not able to be with us in person.
+With a little organization and note-taking, we try to capture the current thoughts and opinions of the community as a record for the future to look back on, and for those who are not able to be with us in person.

 [Check out our past and upcoming events!](http://pipe-dev.eventbrite.com )